calthomson/debugger-app/README.md

 ### Metrics
 We could monitor the server in production to see how many events it receives from Redis, log when Redis is unavailable, when clients connect, and when they disconnect.
 On the client side we could monitor how the application is being used, browser latency, and any client side errors.
 These metrics would help us to better understand how the application is being used and inform us about abnormal behavior.

+### Deployment
+This project can currently be run in 'production' mode.
+In this mode the client side application code is compiled by Babel into a version of Javascript that can be run in the browser.
+All we need to do to is start the server and point it to this compiled Javascript bundle.
+To deploy this application we could host our Node.js server and the compiled client side application in the cloud with a platform like Digital Ocean or AWS.

+In production we could set NODE_ENV=production, which would reduce error message verbosity and improve performance through caching of view templates.

+### Scaling
+In order to scale the backend service of this application to handle more clients, we could run multiple instances of the server, and distribute client connections among these instances.
+The cloud platforms mentioned above can provide horizontal scaling like this.